+Contemporary or modern front doors in aluminium offer a high quality solution for the home.
+They’re also available as heavy-duty commercial doors for apartment buildings and general high traffic use.
 There are many hundreds of door styles available for front doors.
-Composite doors as one example can be made in many combinations of colours, glass patterns and designs.
+Composite doors as one example available in many combinations of colours, glass patterns and designs.
 Look on any door brochure and you’ll see a choice of contemporary styles, traditional designs to mimic timber doors and others.

 Composite doors are a great value product and arguably the best selling type of door.
 But what can you provide your customers if you want a contemporary front door in aluminium?